magomimmo/modern-cljs/doc/tutorial-04.md

 ![Login Form][13]

-Note that the browser shows both the login form and the "Hello, ClojureScript" text from the [first tutorial][11].
+Note that the browser shows both the login form and the "Hello, ClojureScript!" text from the [first tutorial][11].
 The reason of that will be explained in a next tutorial.

 Now play with the form: